CIT28/files/w2/ps0p1.md

       - **COMMIT MESSAGE - "setup complete**
 ### For each problem you need to do the following
 - For each problem, you need to:
 1. Write the query in the p1-q.sql file and make sure you get the correct output (see below)
-  2. In the README.md, once you get the query working copy the shell ouput into to show authenicate your work.
+2. In the README.md, authenicate your work by copying the steps you took to get the correct output, do this under the heading for each problem.
 3. Open another terminal session to change the standard output to sent the output to powp1.txt, commit with message:
   - **COMMIT MESSAGE - "1. query and pow complete**
   - Comment out the current query and then work on next query and use the same commit message, just updating the number (ex.
 "2. query and pow")

 ## Schema
 Each database has some “schema”